dzekelid/chat/_listings/stride/app-module-chat-conversation-chat-glance-key-state-post.md

 ---
 swagger: "2.0"
 info:
-  title: Stride
+  title: Stride Send glance updates
-  description: This service provides public API for the Stride.
+  description: |-
+    Post glance updates which will be pushed for all users within the specified context.

+    Authentication required.
   version: 1.0.0
 host: api.atlassian.com
 basePath: /